madhu0209/VeracityTechnicalTest/README.md

 # VeracityTechnicalTest
 This program performs a word search in a given URL and counts the number of occurrences of a target word.

-It uses the java.io and java.net packages to read the contents of the URL.
+Instructions for Run
+Open Command line terminal and execute one of the below command
+Syntax: ```java VeracityTechnicalTest.java <url> <word> ```
+         ```java VeracityTechnicalTest.java "https://www.veracitytrustnetwork.com/blog/", "blog" ```

 Application Architecture
 The usecase communicates between the main java class (presentation layer) and the domain layer.
 The usecase decides how the data can be sent to the presentation layer.